 Members

-• Centra Mazyck, Columbia, SC.
-Retired U.S. Army Sergeant First Class; currently serves as an advocate for the needs of disabled Veterans, a motivational speaker for disabled Veteran athletes and as an ambassador for organizations such as Disabled American Veterans, Astro Access, True Car/Driven to Drive and Permobil.
+• Centra Mazyck, Columbia, South Carolina.
+Retired U.S. Army Sergeant First Class; currently serves as an advocate for the needs of disabled Veterans and a motivational speaker for disabled Veteran athletes and as an ambassador for organizations such as Disabled American Veterans, Astro Access, True Car/Driven to Drive and Permobil.

 Women Veteran Resources